This is the multi-page printable view of this section. Click here to print.

 Table.
 ServiceWatch - Virtual Server Event Types

-For other event types available in ServiceWatch, please refer to ServiceWatch Event.
+For other event types available in ServiceWatch, refer to ServiceWatch Event.

 Event

-The following are some events of the Server event type of Virtual Server.
+The following are some events of the Server event type for Virtual Server.

 ComputeVirtual ServerVirtual ServerServerCompute Virtual Server Create Start